Gravitational lens time-delay as a probe of a possible time variation of the fine-structure constant: Reconstruction method and data

-where $ f(\theta_E, \theta_{ap}, \Upsilon)$ is a complex function which depends on Einstein's radius ($ \theta_E $), the angular aperture used by certain gravitational lens Surveys ($\theta_{ap}$), and the power-law index ($\Upsilon$).
-In the limit $ \Upsilon=2 $, the SIS model is recovered.
-Note yet, for a single system we could use the velocity dispersion of the line-of-sight ($ \sigma_{ap}^{2}$), but as we deal with a lens sample, we must transform all the velocity dispersions measured within an aperture to velocity dispersions within circular aperture of radius $ R_{\mathbf{eff}}/2$ following the description in Ref. \cite{1995MNRAS2761341J}: $ \sigma_0 = \sigma_{ap}(\theta_{\mathbf{eff}/(2\theta_{ap})})^{-0.04}$, where $\theta_{\mathbf{eff}}$ is the effective angular radius.
-In principle, the use of $\sigma_{ap}$ satisfies the model, but the use of $\sigma_0 $ makes the observable $D_0$ more homogeneous for the set of lens located in different redshifts.
-For that purpose, we just replace $\sigma_{ap}$ for $\sigma_0$ in Eq (\ref{D0}) \cite{Cao2015} and, therefore, the corresponding error is given by:
+where $ f(\theta_E, \theta_{ap}, \Upsilon)$ is a function which depends on Einstein's radius ($ \theta_E $), the angular aperture used by certain gravitational lens Surveys ($\theta_{ap}$), and the power-law index ($\Upsilon$).
+In the limit $ \Upsilon=2 $ the SIS model is recovered.
+Moreover, for a single system we could use the line-of-sight velocity dispersion ($ \sigma_{ap}^{2}$), but as we deal with a sample we must transform all the velocity dispersions measured within an aperture into velocity dispersions within circular aperture of radius ($ R_{\mathbf{eff}}/2$) following the description \cite{1995MNRAS2761341J}: $ \sigma_0 = \sigma_{ap}(\theta_{\mathbf{eff}/(2\theta_{ap})})^{-0.04}$, where $\theta_{\mathbf{eff}}$ is the effective angular radius.
+In principle, the use of $\sigma_{ap}$ satisfies the model, but the use of $\sigma_0 $ makes the observable $D_0$ more homogeneous for the set of lens located at different redshifts.
+For that purpose, we just replace $\sigma_{ap}$ for $\sigma_0$ in Eq. (\ref{D0}) \cite{Cao2015} and, therefore, the corresponding error is given by:

-Here we choose $\Upsilon=1.99\pm0.04$ \cite{colaco2020,Ofek:2003sp}.
-In addition, by excluding systems with non-physical meaning, the second final sample is composed by 130 measurements of $D_0$.